 # Monolith Decomposer

-Extract one bounded-context seam at a time, only after data ownership and evidence prove the cut is clean.
-Cut along the wrong seam and you get a distributed monolith: the latency of microservices with the coupling of a monolith.
+Extract one bounded-context seam at a time, only after data ownership and coupling evidence prove the cut is clean.
+Cut along the wrong seam and you get a distributed monolith: the latency, failure modes, and operational cost of microservices with the coupling of a monolith - the single most expensive architecture mistake a team can make.